 What if I buy my airline ticket and I cannot go on the trip?

-We recommend purchasing traveler’s insurance to cover unforeseen circumstances.
+Momentum requires participants purchase traveler’s insurance to cover unforeseen circumstance.

-What happens if I test positive for Covid 19?
+What happens if I test positive for Covid 19 during the trip?

-Momentum will follow protocols put in place by the Israel Ministry of Health.
-You will be isolated from the group, at your own expense, and not be able to rejoin the trip.
+- Momentum will follow protocols put in place by the Israel Ministry of Health.

 What happens if someone on my bus is Covid-19 positive?